Thomas Wardle: Tom the Cheap

 Between October 1962 and May 1974, Wardle published Tom's Weekly in Perth, a free Saturday newspaper with light local news stories interspersed with advertising specials from his stores.
 Between 20 January 1973 and 11 May 1974 it was distributed with the Weekend News.
-Geoffrey Wardle was editor in later editions.
+Geoffrey Wardle was the editor in later editions.

 Other activities

-Wardle began to dabble in property development from the mid-1960s.
-He bought the Sandovers site in central Hay Street in 1965 for £500,000, which he opened as a "Tom's Other Store", together with other sites in South Perth and Mount Hawthorn.
-He also bought the Capitol Theatre at 10 William Street in 1966, which was at that time the main live concert venue in Perth and home of the West Australian Symphony Orchestra.
+From the mid-1960s, Wardle began to dabble in property development.
+In 1965, he bought the Sandovers site in central Hay Street for £500,000, which he opened as a "Tom's Other Store", together with other sites in South Perth and Mount Hawthorn.
+In 1966, he bought the Capitol Theatre at 10 William Street, which was the main live concert venue in Perth and home of the West Australian Symphony Orchestra.

-In 1967 he ran for election as Lord Mayor of Perth following the sudden death of Charles Veryard.
+In 1967, he ran for election as Lord Mayor of Perth following the sudden death of Charles Veryard.
 Wardle stated that he "... wanted to give the people something in return for what they have done for me in business".
 A complete newcomer to public office, he won the election comfortably with 28,068 votes against his main rival Sir Frank Ledger's 19,339 votes.
 His campaign cost $25,000 and was run by the flamboyant Joan Watters.
-Wardle's mayoral reign happened during a period of transformation of the face of the city, with the state's booming resource industries feeding city property development.
+Wardle's mayoral reign happened during a period of transformation in Perth, with WA's booming resource industries feeding city property development.
 Wardle is said to have liaised well with premiers from both sides of politics in David Brand and John Tonkin.

-The following year he sold the Capitol to make way for its demolition and construction of a car park and office block.
-He gave the profit from the sale to the City of Perth to assist in the construction of the city's long-awaited Perth Concert Hall—this was finally constructed with great encouragement from Wardle, between 1971 and 1973.
+In 1968, he sold the Capitol to make way for its demolition and construction of a car park and office block.
+He gave the profit from the sale to the City of Perth to assist in the construction of the city's long-awaited Perth Concert Hall—this was constructed with great encouragement from Wardle, between 1971 and 1973.
 The Wardle Room in the Concert Hall is named in his honour.
-In 1967, he had been an inaugural board member of the Western Australian Opera Company and generously provided the company with a Hay Street office suite.
+In 1967, he was an inaugural board member of the Western Australian Opera Company and generously provided the company with a Hay Street office suite.

-The government of Sir Charles Court decided to sell Dirk Hartog Island in 1968, which had until then been operated under a pastoral lease for sheep and wool production.
+In 1968, the government of Sir Charles Court sold Dirk Hartog Island, which had until then been operated under a pastoral lease for sheep and wool production.
 Wardle argued that the island should be kept by the government as a nature reserve.
 The suggestion was declined, so the now immensely wealthy Wardle bought it for his own use as a private retreat for his family, substantially de-stocking the large sheep flock over several years.

 Wardle was the state's best known philanthropist.
 He gave away $200,000 in 1969–70, and Stannage (1979) suggests he made bequests in excess of $1,000,000 during his lifetime, all from his personal account.
 Some of these included: